Follow These 8 Tips to Maximize Dental Crown Longevity

 2. The Role of Mouthwash in Dental Crown Maintenance

-In addition to brushing and flossing, using an antimicrobial mouthwash can further enhance your oral hygiene routine.
-Mouthwash can reach areas that are difficult to clean with a toothbrush or floss, providing additional protection against bacteria and plaque buildup.
+In addition to brushing and flossing, an antimicrobial mouthwash can enhance your oral hygiene routine.
+Mouthwash can reach areas difficult to clean with a toothbrush or floss, providing additional protection against bacteria and plaque buildup.

-When choosing a mouthwash, look for one that is specifically formulated for dental crown care.
-These mouthwashes often contain ingredients such as fluoride, which helps strengthen the teeth and prevent tooth decay.
+When choosing a mouthwash, look for one formulated explicitly for dental crown care.
+These mouthwashes often contain fluoride, which helps strengthen teeth and prevent tooth decay.
 They may also include antimicrobial agents that target the bacteria responsible for gum disease.

 To use mouthwash effectively, pour the recommended amount into a cup and swish it around your mouth for 30-60 seconds.
 Be sure to reach all areas, including around the dental crowns.
 Spit out the mouthwash and avoid rinsing your mouth with water immediately afterward to allow the active ingredients to continue working.